 Poker community response

-Naturally, these events could not but affect ordinary players.
-Social networks and forums were full of heated discussions, and people shared their views on the future of online poker.
-Some were inclined to believe that there was no future at all.
+Naturally, these events couldn’t but influence ordinary players.
+Social networks and forums were full of hot discussions, and people shared their visions of the future of online poker.
+Some were prone to think that there was no future at all.
 But there were those who tried to react to the situation with humor.
-It is obvious that Daniel Negreana is to blame.
+Obviously, it is all the fault of Daniel Negreanu.
 I told him if he ever started to win online, the world would end», wrote the owner of two WPT titles and two WSOP bracelets Eric Lindgren.
 Many players lost not only their bankrolls, but all their savings.
 Since they kept almost all their money in poker accounts.
 And sometimes the amounts were six-digit.
-Just before Black Friday, I won the FTOPS, and my account was over a million dollars.
+Just before Black Friday I won the FTOPS, and my account was more than a million dollars.
 It was possible to withdraw exactly zero», – admitted Blair Hinkle.

 After effectively blocking all online poker in the US, most American professionals have left the country.
 Many people moved to Europe.
-I made the hard decision to leave the country where I lived my whole life.
+I made the hard decision to leave the country, where I lived my whole life.
 I had to break up with my beloved girl.
 I have six figures left on Full Tilt», – told Justin Bonomo later.
 There were those who never recovered from the financial losses.
 Chad Batista, a well-known poker professional of that year who had won millions of dollars in online tournaments, fell into a severe depression.
-By being withdrawn, he found an outlet in online poker and felt uncomfortable in live events.
-Chad moved to another country, too, but it was hard on him.
-Outcome: alcohol abuse resulting in liver and kidney failure and death at 34.
+By being an introvert, he found his escape in online poker and was ill at ease in the live events.
+Chad also relocated to another country, but it took a lot on him.
+Result: alcoholism led to liver and kidney failure; died at 34.

 Black Friday Effects on PokerStars